February 25, 2021, by Digital Research

 Recorded Teams calls are saved in MP4 format.
 You can download your recordings from Stream and, if needed, convert these to another file format (including MP3, thus stripping out the video element).
 If you download your recording, be sure to save it to your University OneDrive to guarantee encryption, back-up, and compliance.
 Do not save the video to your desktop or a portable hard disk/USB.
 File conversion, moreover, should be done using a local piece of software.
 Do not upload the MP4 to any web-based conversion services.
 You can use Audacity, for example, to convert media file types on your computer.
 All University devices should have Audacity pre-installed.
 Otherwise, you will find the software installed on the Virtual Desktop or can download it for free.
 Finally, this short video shows the file format conversion process.

 [Addendum 14.04.2021: the latest version of Teams now has an option to produce a transcript of a conversation, whether the call is recorded or not.
-Click on the three dots during a Teams call and select ‘Start transcription’ – you will be able to download this at the end of the call]
+Click on the three dots during a Teams call and select ‘Start transcription’ – you will be able to download the transcription at the end of the call]

 What about phone calls?